zoho/zcrm-python-sdk/README.md

 ----------
 Python SDK is installable through **pip**.
 Pip is a tool for dependency management in Python.
 The SDK expects following things from the client app

-Client app must have Python 2.7.
+Client app must have Python 2.7 and above.
 >https://www.python.org/downloads/

 Client app must have python requests being installed